Skip to Main Content

 NIAID invites FY23 CFAR Supplement applications (see attached announcement).
 The purpose of this administrative supplement opportunity is to support innovative research projects (#1-3), pathway programs for URM/BIPOC trainees (#4), and inter-CFAR meetings (#5) that address key gaps in HIV/AIDS and will advance the field.
 This opportunity should build research capacity and be consistent with the recent NIH HIV/AIDS research priorities (NOT-OD-20-018).

-Research involving populations experiencing health disparities is encouraged (African Americans, Latinos/Hispanics, American Indians and Alaska Natives, Asian Americans, Native Hawaiians and other Pacific Islanders, less privileged socioeconomic groups, underserved rural populations, and sexual and gender minorities).
+Research involving populations experiencing health disparities is encouraged (African Americans, Latinos/Hispanics, American Indians and Alaska Natives, Asian Americans, Native Hawaiians and other Pacific Islanders, less privileged socioeconomic groups, and underserved rural populations).

 Each active CFAR can submit a maximum of two supplement applications for topics #1-3 (one year awards with maximum funding up to $150,000).